-Systems and solutions team needs to have an in-depth understanding of regulatory requirements pertaining to technology solutions.
+Systems and solutions teams need to have an in-depth understanding of regulatory requirements pertaining to technology solutions.

 Senior management is ultimately accountable for the success (or failure) of any clinical trial.

-Key senior management functions in a clinical research organization include directors of each of the functional team described above.
+Key senior management functions in a clinical research organization include directors of each of the functional teams described above.

 Depending on how the organization is structured, a clinical director may oversee more than one clinical trial or clinical function.

 Accountable for all aspects of a clinical program